 Even before the Apostles departed the earth, a new class of teachers began to crawl out from the Greek and Hebrew woodwork.
-Yehoshua (Jesus) and Paul would use the term "grievous wolves" to best describe them (Acts 20:29).
-Jesus further described them as "ravening wolves" because their goal is not to feed the flock, but to feed themselves at the expense of the flock they were supposedly teaching or even leading (Matthew 7:15).
-Paul further explained that some of them would entice the congregation from the outside while others would rise up as "anointed leaders" within the congregation and "draw away disciples after them."
+Yahushua (Jesus) and Paul would use the term "grievous wolves" to best describe them (Acts 20:29).
+Jesus further described them as "ravening wolves" because their goal is not to feed the flock, but to feed themselves at the expense of the flock they were supposedly teaching or even leading.
+(Matthew 7:15) Paul further explained that some of them would entice the congregation from the outside while others would rise up as "anointed leaders" within the congregation and "draw away disciples after them."
 (Acts 20:30) While the Apostle Paul did not go into much detail about how this happens in this quote in the Book of Acts, a study of the New Testament should explain how this works.

-When you read the letters Jesus sent to the seven key congregations in Asia Minor, you quickly find that false teachers had attempted to infect the work the world of the ministry in every one.
-Some, like the Ephesian congregation, had resisted the false teachers and had gotten legalistic in the process.
+When you read the letters Yahushua (Jesus) sent to the seven key congregations in Asia Minor, you quickly find that false teachers had attempted to infect the work the world of the ministry in every one.
+Some, like the Ephesian congregation, had resisted the false teachers and had gotten very legalistic in the process.
 Others like the Smyrna and Philadelphia churches had also resisted the evil, but had held fast in their faith.
 The other four congregations had fallen into various errors.
 Smyrna apparently fell into the antinomian (replacing the Torah-law with their own law) errors, while Pergamos had problems with devil worshipers who seduced people to sin and worship idols, like the Israelites in Numbers 25 and 32.
 In Thyatira, the problem was with false teaching and rebellion.
 Finally, the church at Sardis was just plain dead.
 They had a reputation, but that was all it was.
 There was nothing of the Holy Spirit working within the congregation.
 It is likely the "anointed leaders" had totally controlled the group.

 When you carefully study these two chapters in Revelation (2-3), you learn quickly that these false teachers often used various forms of sorcery and witchcraft (AKA "Charismatic witchcraft") to replace the work of the Holy Spirit in a congregation.
 After they had used their sorceries to set themselves up as the personification of the Holy Spirit, they could then advance themselves to a place of "anointed leadership."
 Once they sold the people on who they said they were, they could step in a control the congregation.
 Consider the example of Elymas the sorcerer in Acts 13:6-11.
 He attempted to use his magical arts to control the people and keep them from the true path of righteousness.